scar1377/intro-week-solution/day_1/2_git/notes_1.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-The most important part of this command is the section beginning "Untracked files".
+The most important part of this command is the section beginning `Untracked files`.
 An **untracked file** is a newly created file that has not yet been stored inside the git repository.
-In order to store this content on our timeline then we need to use additional commands.
+In order to store this content on our timeline we need to use additional `git` commands.

 ---